kragebein/pubg.reportbot/README.md

 And a webhook, this you can find under channel settings.
 Edit the pubgbot.py file with the webhook and the bot token.

-Bot is still under development, further debugging and testing is required.
+Bot is still under development, further debugging and testing is neccecary.

 *Also, after the first time you register, the bot will announce -all- clips up to this date, after the first loop, it will only announce the latest clip.
 Can be expedited by using :*
 >!test playername